Pińczów

-Pińczów /pl/ is a town in southern Poland, in Świętokrzyskie Voivodeship.
+Pińczów (/pl/) is a town in southern Poland, in Świętokrzyskie Voivodeship.
 It lies approximately 40 km south of Kielce.
 It is the capital of Pińczów County.
 The population is 10,946 (2018).
 Pińczów belongs to the historical region of Lesser Poland (Polish: Małopolska) and lies in the valley of the river Nida.
-The town has a station on a narrow-gauge line, called Holy Cross Mountains Rail.

 History

 In the 12th century in the location of current Pińczów there was a quarry.
 The miners working at the quarry probably resided in a gord, which was destroyed in 1241, during the first Mongol invasion of Poland.
 In the first half of the 14th century a Gothic castle was erected in the spot where once the gord stood.
 At the foot of the castle, a settlement appeared, initially called Piedziców, Pandziczów and (1470), Pyandzyczów.
 The name Pińczów has been in use since the 16th century, and it is not known who was first owner of the settlement.
 In 1424, it belonged to the powerful Oleśnicki family, which built its residence here, and funded a Pauline monks abbey (1449).
 On September 21, 1428 in Lublin, King Władysław II Jagiełło granted town charter to Pińczów.